CocaCoke/ExeriseForBasicPython/README.md

-# ExeriseForBasicPython Finished By Xiao Wang
+# ExeriseForBasicPython Finished By JDA Group 6